-Martin Luther King Jr. Day Events and Volunteer Opportunities Across HV
+Local Martin Luther King Jr. Day Events and Volunteer Opportunities

-Whether you have Monday off or not, here's where you can help carry MLK's dream forward
+Whether you have Monday off or not, here's where to help carry MLK's dream forward in the Hudson Valley.

 By Various - National Archives, CC BY-SA 4.0

-In anticipation of Monday’s MLK Day holiday, we’ve gathered a list of local events where you can honor the civil rights leader and carry his dream for equality forward.
+In anticipation of Martin Luther King, Jr. Day, we’ve gathered a list of local events where you can honor the civil rights leader and carry his dream for equality forward.
 Don’t have off from work?
-This Saturday, you can join in on the service-oriented spirit and volunteer at multiple charities across the Valley.
+On the Saturday prior, you can join in on the service-oriented spirit and volunteer at multiple charities across the Valley.

 Where: Empire State Plaza Convention Center, 126 State St., Albany

-Where: Mid-Hudson Children's Museum, 75 North Water St., Poughkeepsie
+Where: Mid-Hudson Children's Museum, 75 N Water St, Poughkeepsie